MatteoGaetzner/mini-mcmc/README.md

   statistics and acceptance rates.
 - **Support for Discrete & Continuous Distributions**: for example, Metropolis-Hastings- and Gibbs Samplers can sample from continuous and discrete target distributions.
 - **Generic Datatypes**: enable sampling of vectors with various integer or floating point types.
+- **Standard Convergence Diagnostics**: estimate the effective sample size and Rhat.

 ## Roadmap